qooxdoo/qooxdoo/documentation/manual/source/pages/development/internationalization.rst

 Translation
 ***********

-While translating a sentence from one human language into another is still a task mostly done by humans, qooxoo tries to provide tools to help in managing this process.
+While translating a sentence from one human language into another is still a task mostly done by humans, qooxdoo tries to provide tools to help in managing this process.
 This section describes how to translate either a new or an existing qooxdoo-based application.
 It shows how to *prepare* the application, *extract* the messages that shall be translated, and finally *update* and *run* the translated application.

 .. _pages/internationalization#prepare_the_application: